1 inch compression drivers test, BMS vs 18Sound

 Polar plot is the finest way to detect at 0.05mm precision if it’s well tuned or not but a simple sweep can tell you if everything is fine: If you have all distortion harmonic orders very hight centered at the same frequency in one violent spade form, only a problem of diaphragm can be at the origin of it.
 I may have bad luck as other customers don’t suffer from the same problem out of the box, moreover this kind of thing can happen to every brand.

-The 4552 is good and is an older generation of the 5530, we can see the improvement on the plane wave radiation behavior on the new generation, the 4552 temporal polar measurements are not as good as the new 5530.
+The 4552 is good and is an older generation of the 5530, we can see the improvement on the plane wave radiation behavior and temporal measurements.

 The best 8/9.5" woofers for be used with these compression drivers are here: 8/9.5 inch woofer test.